AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 Rseed:           14

 # Runs the transient simulation if true, otherwise RSVD-delta-t will run (boolean)
-# All parameters below this are relevant when TransRun is true
+# All variables below this are relevant when TransRun is true
 TransRun:        false

 # Number of periods to integrate (integer)